williamzchan/Resume/README.md

 # Resume
-My resume but in LaTeX Markup Language
+My resume in the LaTeX Markup Language
+Due to the customizability that the software provides for documents, I think it is better than alternatives like Microsoft Word or Google Docs.